-New York State requires that all students complete Checkpoint A (pass the 7th and 8th grade courses and the FLACS A assessment OR pass a 9th grade course and assessment) in order to graduate.
+New York State requires that all students complete Checkpoint A (pass their middle school courses and the FLACS A assessment OR pass a 9th grade course and assessment) in order to graduate.
 In order to qualify for an Advanced Designation Regents diploma, students must complete Checkpoint B by passing the required courses and the FLACS B assessment.
 Checkpoint B is normally completed by the majority of students at the end of grade ten.
 Students may be exempt from taking a language if exempted by the Individualized Education Program (IEP).

 Is it ever possible to make a switch and study another language?